 Save a connected service definition for a geocode service

 A connected service definition is configured for a specific server connection.
-The option to save a service definition is available in the Publish Geocode Service pane when you are connected to a stand-alone ArcGIS Server.
+The option to save a service definition is available in the Publish Geocode Service pane when you are connected to a stand-alone ArcGIS Server site.

 In the Publish Geocode Service pane, click the Publish drop-down arrow and click Save As SD to save a service definition file.